-The session specified on a bind_session request was initiated with a different and incompatible communication protocol.
+The session specified on a bind\session request was initiated with a different and incompatible communication protocol or protocol version.

-The progressive specified on a bind_session request to recovery from has not been kept by the Server, hence the recovery attempt failed.
+The progressive specified on a bind\session request to recovery from has not been kept by the Server, hence the recovery attempt failed.